Intro to WELL v2 Webinar Replay – The Future of Healthy Buildings

 Why should a building earn WELL certification?

 Studies show that in this day and age the average person spends about 90% of their time indoors.
-Furthermore, on average, about 90% of a companies’ expenses are in their human capital (employees) and their salaries.
-The WELL Building Standard is all about making the human capital of a company more productive, happier, and healthier.
-Employees in a WELL certified building will get more done every day, miss less work, feel more fulfilled and connected to their employer, and produce a higher quality of work.
+Furthermore, on average, about 90% of a company’s expenses are in their human capital (employees) and their salaries.
+The WELL Building Standard is all about making the human capital (people) of a company more productive, happier, and healthier.
+A building should earn WELL certification because employees in a WELL certified building will get more done every day, miss work less often, feel more fulfilled and connected to their employer, and produce a higher quality of work.
 Other benefits of a WELL certification include: recruiting better talent, reduction in staff turnover, increased revenue, reduced medical and healthcare costs, and increased perceived physical and psychological health.
+The reason that WELL Building certification is becoming so popular so quickly is due to the fact that all of the “Concepts” and “Features” of the WELL Building Standard are based heavily in medical studies and research from the Mayo Clinic and Delos.
+For this reason, pursuing WELL certification acts as your guide to designing, building, and operating healthier buildings with scientific evidence proving that the features you incorporate in your building will pay off.

 What is WELL v2 (version 2)?